devicehive/esp8266-firmware/DeviceHiveESP8266.md

 }
 ```

 Note: pull up and pull down are the SoC feature that allows to set input to high or low through resistor with very high resistance.
 By default each pin is not connected (Z) and reading will return random value.
-Enabling pull up feature puts a very weak high level on input pin by default and pull down sets very weak low level, thus making it's state determined as 1 or 0.
+Enabling pull up feature puts a very weak high level on input pin by default and pull down sets very weak low level, thus making its state determined as 1 or 0.

 Returns 'OK' on success with result or 'Error' with description in result.